 Pursuant to the terms of the transaction, the Company agreed to pay ERA an upfront deposit of \$0.5 million for the Cerrado Biome Stream, which was used to fund the initial project development costs and scale-up activities.
 Under the terms of the Cerrado Biome Stream, ERA will deliver 100% of the carbon credits generated by the Cerrado Biome project, less any pre-existing delivery obligations, for a term of 30 years.
 The Company is responsible for marketing and selling the carbon credits delivered to it under the stream and makes ongoing delivery payments to ERA based on the net revenue received from the sale of each carbon credit.

-As at December 31, 2023, \$0.38 million of the upfront deposit has been paid.
-The remainder of the upfront deposit will be paid upon the third and final milestones being met.
+As at December 31, 2024, the full \$0.5 million upfront deposit has been paid.